cinnData/MLearning/Cheatsheets/Cheatsheet - NumPy.md

 * `np.concatenate([arr1, arr2, ...], axis=n)`: concatenates a list of arrays vertically (`axis=0`) or horizontally (`axis=1`).
 The default is `axis=0`.
 When `axis=0`, all the arrays must have the same number of columns, and, when `axis=1`, the same number of rows.

 * `np.corrcoef([arr1, arr2, ...])`: returns the correlation matrix a list of numeric 1d arrays of the same length.
 For two arrays, the square brackets can be omitted.
 It can also take a 2d array, returning the correlations of the row vectors (not of the columns).

+* `np.cumsum(arr)`: returns a 1d array containing the cumulative sums of the terms of `arr`.
+For a 2d array, cumulative sums are calculated row following row.
+With argument `axis=0`, returns a 2d array containing the cumulative sums calculated separately for every column.
+With argument `axis1`, separately for every row.
+The same as `arr.cumsum()`.

 * `np.int64(arr)`: converts a `float` or `bool` array to data type `int64`.
 The same can be done with `arr.astype('int')`.